tamnguyenvan/screenvivid/README.md

 ### Windows Installation

-1. Grab the latest .exe installer from our [Releases page](https://github.com/tamnguyenvan/screenvivid/releases).
+1. Download the latest .exe installer from our [Releases page](https://github.com/tamnguyenvan/screenvivid/releases).
-2. When downloading, Windows may display a warning.
-Click "Keep anyway" to proceed with the download.
+2. If Windows displays a warning during download, click "Keep anyway" to proceed.
 3. Run the installer.
-You may see a SmartScreen warning.
-Click "More info" and then "Run anyway" to continue.
+If you see a SmartScreen warning, click "More info" and then "Run anyway" to continue.
 4. Follow the installation prompts to complete the setup.
 5. Launch the program from your Start Menu or the newly created Desktop shortcut.

-🚨 **Note**: Due to current budget constraints, our application is not code-signed.
+🚨 **Important Note**: Due to current budget constraints, our application is not code-signed.
 This may trigger Windows security warnings, but rest assured that our software is safe to use.
 We're working on obtaining a code signing certificate in the future to eliminate these warnings.

 ### MacOS Installation